Naruto Uzumaki: Part I

-Naruto is an orphan who has a dangerous fox-like entity known as Kurama the Nine-Tailed Fox sealed within his body by his father, the Fourth Hokage Minato Namikaze, the leader of Konoha's ninja force, at the cost of his own life and that of his wife, Kushina Uzumaki.
+Naruto is an orphan who has a dangerous fox-like entity known as Kurama the Nine-Tailed Fox sealed within his body by his father, the Fourth Hokage Minato Namikaze, the leader of the Hidden Leaf Village, at the cost of his own life and that of his wife, Kushina Uzumaki.
 This possession led to Naruto being ridiculed frequently by the rest of Konoha; being associated with him was considered taboo.
 As a youth, Naruto makes jokes and plays pranks to attract attention.
 Desiring what he lacked in his early life, Naruto dreams of becoming a Hokage himself with the hope that it will bring him the villagers' recognition and respect.
-In an attempt to become a ninja, Naruto is horrified to learn of his Jinchuriki nature, but finds acceptance from his teacher Iruka Umino, whom he views as a father.
+In an attempt to become a ninja, Naruto is horrified to learn of his Jinchuriki nature but finds acceptance from his teacher, Iruka Umino, whom he views as a father figure.
 After learning the powerful Multi-Shadow Clone Jutsu, an ability to create physical copies of the user, Naruto becomes a ninja.
-He joins a ninja group under the leadership of Kakashi Hatake where he made friends with Sasuke Uchiha and Sakura Haruno.
-These are his classmates who are also assigned to Team 7: Sasuke Uchiha, with whom he has had a rivalry since they first met at the ninja academy, and Sakura Haruno who he has a crush on which is not reciprocated by her as she is infatuated with Sasuke.
+He joins a ninja group under the leadership of Kakashi Hatake, where he makes friends with Sasuke Uchiha and Sakura Haruno.
+These are his classmates who are also assigned to Team 7: Sasuke Uchiha, with whom he has had a rivalry since they first met at the ninja academy, and Sakura Haruno, who he has a crush on, which is not reciprocated by her as she is infatuated with Sasuke.

-While being examined to increase his ninja rank, Naruto meets the legendary ninja Jiraiya and learns how to summon toads to aid him in battle, and to control part of the Nine Tails's chakra energy.
+While being examined to increase his ninja rank, Naruto meets the legendary ninja Jiraiya and learns how to summon toads to aid him in battle and to control part of the Nine Tails's chakra energy.
 The exams are interrupted by the invasion of Konohagakure by the criminal Orochimaru and the ninja of Sunagakure.
-Naruto defeats the sand village's One Tail Jinchuriki Gaara and convinces him there is a better way to live.
+Naruto defeats the sand village's One-Tail jinchuriki, Gaara, and convinces him there is a better way to live.
 Shortly afterward, Naruto discovers the Akatsuki, a criminal organization that seeks to extract the Nine-Tails from his body.
-Though Jiraiya drives them off during this first meeting, learning its member Itachi is both Sasuke's brother, and the man who killed their family, the Akatsuki still plan to kidnap Naruto.
+Though Jiraiya drives them off during this first meeting, he learns that one of its members, Itachi, is both Sasuke's brother and the man who killed their family, and that the Akatsuki plans to kidnap him.
 While accompanying Jiraiya to find a new village leader, Naruto also learns the Rasengan (螺旋丸), a sphere of chakra for offensive purposes.
-When Sasuke leaves the village to join Orochimaru's forces to obtain the power to kill Itachi, Naruto on his insistence and promise to Sakura becomes part of a rescue team to retrieve him.
+When Sasuke leaves the village to join Orochimaru's forces to obtain the power to kill Itachi, Naruto, on his insistence and promise to Sakura, becomes part of a rescue team to retrieve him.
 Naruto and Sasuke ultimately have a one-on-one battle, and after a close battle, Sasuke comes out as the victor.
-He, however can not bring himself to kill Naruto and instead leaves.
-The two go their separate ways, but Naruto does not give up on Sasuke, leaving with Jiraiya for two and half years to prepare himself for his next encounter with Sasuke and the Akatsuki.
+He, however, can not bring himself to kill Naruto and instead leaves.
+The two go their separate ways, but Naruto does not give up on Sasuke, leaving with Jiraiya for two and a half years to prepare himself for his next encounter with Sasuke and the Akatsuki.